Only One Way to God | Here It Is

 - • Not one of many ways to God, but “the way” (singular).

-- • One dismisses Jesus’ statement at one’s eternal peril, for Jesus is the only way to God the Father's presence in heaven.
+- • One dismisses Jesus’ statement at one’s eternal peril, for Jesus is the only way to heaven and the presence of God the Father.

 • Or one can accept Jesus as declaring an all-important truth — that is, that He and He alone is the pathway for men and women to come to God.